Stock market today: Wall Street claws back its from morning loss to mostly rise

 NEW YORK (AP) — Wall Street is drifting Tuesday following the latest signal that the U.S. economy remains solid, though perhaps too strong for the Federal Reserve’s liking.

-The S&P 500 was 0.2% higher in midday trading after erasing an early drop.
-The Dow Jones Industrial Average went from a morning loss of nearly 130 points to a gain of 91 points, or 0.3%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was 0.2% higher in afternoon trading after erasing an early drop.
+The Dow Jones Industrial Average went from a morning loss of nearly 130 points to a gain of 49 points, or 0.2%, as of 1:01 p.m.
+Eastern time, and the Nasdaq composite was 0.1% higher.

 Financial markets have been shaky in recent weeks due to worries about war in the Middle East and its potential impact on oil prices.
 But those worries have receded a bit to put the focus back on what usually drives the stock market's long-term movements: where interest rates, the economy and corporate profits are heading.